paulejarvis/Playbook/README.md

 ## What is Playbook?

-Playbook is a compliance marketplace providing expert guidance and pre-built operations templates, controls, and queries across major compliance / regulatory frameworks and requirements.
+Playbook is the new standard for process documentation, providing a shared interface and universal data model for organizations and professional services firms (such as lawyers, auditors, and advisors) to review current processes and operations, iteratively update processes with nuanced version-control, and access expert guidance, pre-built process templates, and queries and tests designed to surface risk and controls gaps.

-Playbook partners with subject-matter experts such as accountants, lawyers, and regulatory bodies to develop modules for each regulatory framework.
-Playbook brings the data model and software platform to enable a data-driven approach to compliance; reducing risk, cost, and time required.
+Playbook partners with subject-matter experts to develop content across major regulatory and compliance frameworks.
+Playbook's data model and software platform enable a data-driven approach to compliance; reducing risk, cost, and time required.

 ## How does Playbook work?